sandangel/nixos-config/README.md

 ## Setup MicroOS

-Bootup the iso image (Jul 7th, 2024), choose install MicroOS Kalpa and enter username/password
+Boot up the iso image (Jul 7th, 2024), choose install MicroOS Kalpa and enter username/password

 In software stack, change to Gnome.
 This way we have Gnome installed with predefined username/password.

-After bootup the machine, install open-vm-tools-desktop to enable shared clipboard and drag and drop (for VMWare Fusion)
+After boot up the machine, install open-vm-tools-desktop to enable shared clipboard and drag and drop (for VMWare Fusion)

 ```sh
 sudo transactional-update pkg in open-vm-tools-desktop podman-docker kitty-terminfo